biot-med/terraform-sample/README.md

 The `variables.tf` file in each module declares the variables the module expects to receive.

-A key variable across all child template modules is a **map of BIOT templates**.
+A key variable across all child template modules is a **map of BioT templates**.
 This map contains template IDs and related data that modules use dynamically instead of hardcoding values.

 Using this map allows the modules to work across different environments seamlessly, as each environment’s `main.tf` provides its own environment-specific map.